gromacs/releng/docs/jenkins-config.rst

   ``CHECKOUT_REFSPEC``.

-To create a build that works as expected in all corner cases when triggered from a workflow job, the following configuration is recommended:
+To create a build that works as expected in all corner cases when triggered from a pipeline job, the following configuration is recommended:

 * Create additional string parameters ``GROMACS_HASH``, ``RELENG_HASH``, and
   ``REGRESSIONTESTS_HASH`` with empty default values.